blue-llama/e-treasure-hunt/README.md

 - Set the `DEPLOYMENT` environment variable to `HEROKU`
 - Set the `SECRET_KEY` environment variable to a secret string
 - Set the `DROPBOX_OAUTH2_TOKEN` environment variable to your DropBox OAuth token
+- Set the `ARCGIS_API_KEY` environment variable to your ArcGIS API key
 - If you are using Google Maps: Set the `GM_API_KEY` environment variable to your Google API key
 - Set the `APP_URL` environment variable to the root domain for your app (e.g.